 From my first car–a red 1996 GMC Jimmy–to my last car, every vehicle I have ever owned has been either an SUV or a hatchback.

 One of my favourite add-ons for this type of vehicle is SUV tents–tent and tarp setups that let you convert an SUV or hatchback into a super comfortable camping vehicle.

 They are gaining in popularity as an alternative to campers and rooftop tents.
 They are a convenient, weather resistant and I would even go so far as to say a luxurious way to camp out.

 I also think a lot of people are gravitating towards this piece of gear as a way to add some versatility to their holiday options as travel and the cost of living become more and more expensive.

 You’ve got the safety and comfort of your own vehicle if you need it and a lot more room and functionality than your typical floor tent.

-The main difference between SUV tents and rooftop tents is that SUV tents, as a general rule, fit to the rear of the vehicle and sit on the ground, giving you both trunk space and ground area for sleeping, as opposed to roof tents, which are attached to the top of a truck or SUV.
+The main difference between an SUV tent and rooftop tents is that the former, as a general rule, fit to the rear of the vehicle and sit on the ground, giving you both extra space and ground area for sleeping, as opposed to roof tents, which are attached to the top of a truck or SUV.